marklogic/marklogic-spark-connector/docs/configuration.md

 | spark.marklogic.read.xquery | XQuery code to execute. |
 | spark.marklogic.read.vars. | Prefix for user-defined variables to be sent to the custom code. |

-If you are using Spark's streaming support with custom code, the following options can also be used to control how partitions are defined:
+If you are using Spark's streaming support with custom code, or you need to break up your custom code query into multiple queries, the following options can also be used to control how partitions are defined:

 | Option | Description |
 | --- | --- |